Ashwin-Pulipati/pastella/README.md

 - **Catppuccin Theme:** Includes the popular Catppuccin color palettes.
 - **Responsive Design:** A beautiful, intuitive interface that works on all devices.

+## 🏗️ System Architecture

+Pastella is a high-performance color exploration platform built on Next.js 15.
+It bridges the gap between generative AI and precise design systems, ensuring that AI-suggested palettes are technically valid and accessible.

+### 1. Presentation Layer (UI/UX)
+- **Next.js 15 App Router:** Utilizes the latest routing paradigm for optimized page loads and seamless transitions.
+- **Tailwind CSS 4:** Leverages the high-performance CSS engine for styling, utilizing modern color spaces like OKLCH for more perceptually uniform color rendering.
+- **Framer Motion:** Orchestrates a motion-heavy UX, providing tactile feedback during palette generation and interaction.

+### 2. Logic & Utility Layer (The "Brain")
+- **Custom Hook Architecture:** Logic is abstracted into specialized hooks like `usePaletteGenerators` and `usePastelPicker`.
+This decouples the UI from the complex state management required for real-time color manipulation.
+- **Deterministic Color Math:** A robust utility layer handles bidirectional conversions between HEX, RGB, HSL, CMYK, and OKLCH.
+This ensures that AI-generated suggestions are accurately mapped to standard design tokens.

+### 3. API & AI Integration Layer
+- **Server-Side Proxy:** A Next.js API route acts as a secure intermediary between the client and the Gemini AI model.
+This protects API keys and allows for server-side response validation.
+- **Intelligent Prompt Engineering:** Communicates with Google Gemini 2.0 Flash using structured prompting.
+The system enforces Structured JSON Output, ensuring the AI returns a deterministic array of color objects that the frontend can parse safely.

 ## ▶️ Getting Started

 To get a local copy up and running, follow these simple steps.